wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/free

 Take your site to the next level!
-A unique wizard editor to add multimedia content with unprecedented possibilities and in just few clicks!
+A unique wizard editor to add multimedia content with unprecedented possibilities, in just few clicks!

 == Description ==